jorgebucaran/superfine/README.md

         h("button", { onclick: () => emit("Add") }, text("+")),
       ]),
     update: (state, action) =>
-      action === "Subtract" ? state - 1 : action === "Add" ? state + 1 : 0,
+      action === "Subtract" ? state - 1 :
+      action === "Add" ? state + 1 : 0,
     node: document.getElementById("app"),
   })
 </script>
 ```

-Can you feel the Redux vibes?
+Can you feel the Hyperapp vibes?
 Now it's your turn to take Superfine for a spin.
-If you get stuck and need help, please file an issue, and we'll try to help you out.
-You can also hop on the [Hyperapp Slack](https://hyperappjs.herokuapp.com) if you want to chat!
+If you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try to help you out.

 Looking for more examples?
 [Try this search](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).